 Penguin Random House

-This collection of essays is sensational.
+This collection of essays is amazing.
 Describing herself as ‘Black, lesbian, mother, warrior, poet’ Audre Lorde is, in my opinion, one of the most essential and influential writers of all time.
 This collection of essays and speeches highlights her tremendous work fighting against misogyny, homophobia and racism, amongst other interrelated issues such as ageism.

 Don’t Call Us Dead by Danez Smith